Atlantic Collegiate Baseball League

 The Atlantic Collegiate Baseball League (ACBL) is a collegiate summer baseball league operating in the Mid-Atlantic region of the United States.
 The league has experienced moderate success in having alumni appear in Major League Baseball.
-Fourteen alumni of the league were invited to spring training with Major League Baseball clubs in 2010.

-The ACBL is one of eleven leagues in the National Alliance of College Summer Baseball.
+The ACBL is one of twelve leagues in the National Alliance of College Summer Baseball.

 Teams

-The teams participating in the 2020 season are:
+The teams participating in the 2024 season are: